chengcli/MGITM/README.md

     compiler on some systems.
 However, you may opt to specify the appropriate compiler (e.g. -compiler=gfortran)

+    To activate both gfortran and gcc compilers, use the optin (-compiler=gfortran,gcc\_mpicc)

 Compilation
 -----------
 From the installation directory, run: